ArrogantGao/ArrogantGao.github.io/blogs/treewidth.md

 ## Finding the Optimal Contraction Order

 In the previous section, we introduce the concept of tensor network and its contraction order, so that now you should understand why the contraction order so important.
 Then the next question is how to find the optimal contraction order.

-Then in this section, we will introduce one way to find the theoretical optimal contraction order based on the exact tree width solver, according to the following well known theorem[^Markov] :
+In this section, we will introduce one way to find the theoretical optimal contraction order based on the exact tree width solver, according to the following well known theorem[^Markov] :

 **Theorem 1**.
 Let $C$ be a quantum circuit with $T$ gates and whose underlying circuit graph is $G_c$.
 Then $C$ can be simulated deterministically in time $T^{O(1)} e^{O(tw(G_C))}$, where $tw(G_C)$ is the treewidth of $G_C$.